-Another good alternative is to use a semi-permanent brand like Manic Panic that offers a lot of different ready-made pastel shades.
+Another good alternative is to use a semi-permanent brand like Manic Panic, which offers a lot of different ready-made pastel shades.
 Any already-light semi-permanent color can be turned into a pastel dye with a little experimentation though by diluting with conditioner, but this requires playing around with the mix yourself.

 This is more difficult but can also be more rewarding as it does give the greatest possible range of colors since you can mix anything you want.

 You'll need the same tools to start, consisting of a tinting bowl, brush, comb, and gloves.
-There are some differences in application depending on what kind of dye you prefer to use, however.
+However, there are some differences in application depending on what kind of dye you prefer to use.

 If you've chosen to use a semi-permanent pastel dye or create your own by mixing/diluting other dyes, this is very easy to apply.
 Because these dyes cause no damage to the hair at all and don't have a true processing time, a potentially uneven application will usually still result in a perfect result as long as you cover all the hair eventually and then leave it long enough to equalize.